For every 100 people who are obese, only perhaps one will reach a healthy weight again, a new study states.

 “Losing 5 to 10 percent of your body weight has been shown to have meaningful health benefits and is often recommended as a weight loss target,” said Fildes.
 “These findings highlight how difficult it is for people with obesity to achieve and maintain even small amounts of weight loss.”

-Earlier this year, researchers published a paper arguing that when the body gets accustomed to a certain weight, exercise and calorie restrictions send it into survival mode.
+Earlier this year, researchers published arguing that when the body gets accustomed to a certain weight, exercise and calorie restrictions send it into survival mode.
 This biological underpinning, evolved to prevent starvation, must be overridden with other methods.

 A Call for a Better Weight Loss Approach